0

 The station has two main accessible exits, one by Östermalmstorg and one by Stureplan.
 The major artwork of the subway station was created by Siri Derkert and symbolises women's rights, world peace, and the green movement.
 It was designed to function as a shelter in the event of nuclear war.

-Text imported from Wikipedia article "Östermalmstorg metro station" and modified on 23 July 2019 under the CC-BY-SA 3.0 license.
+Text imported from Wikipedia article "Östermalmstorg metro station" and modified on July 23, 2019 according to the CC-BY-SA 4.0 International license.

 Participants